BMW Motorrad motorbike insurance review

 Motorbike insurance through BMW Motorrad is designed specifically for owners of BMW bikes.
-The insurance broker says it offers its riders a wealth of protection on top of the standard levels of cover at no extra cost.
-Find out what these are and what else this motorbike insurance provider can offer in our analysis.
+Find out what else there is to know about this motorbike insurance provider in our analysis.

 As the name suggests, BMW Motorrad motorbike insurance is purely for BMW riders.
 You’ll have the option to add a second rider to your policy free of charge and the benefit of getting legal expenses, European use, and helmet and leathers cover included as standard.
 Here’s what else we think you should know.

 - Who is BMW Motorrad?

 - What are BMW Motorrad's levels of cover?

 - What types of motorbike insurance are available?

 - What is covered under my motorbike policy with BMW Motorrad?